5 steps to building your social media plan

 3. Plan a schedule

-Some key considerations to build into your schedule include: variety of content (blog posts, video etc.), content creation planning time and timing.
+Some key considerations to build into your schedule include a variety of content (blog posts, video etc.), content creation planning time and timing.

 4. Create and source content